MikenzieAlasca/F21-1010/lab/lab-07/Lab-07.raw.md

 ## Problem

-This is taken from chapter 9 in the textbook.
+This is taken from chapter 9-1 in the textbook.

+Make a class called Restaurant .
+The `__init__()` method for Restaurant should store two attributes: a `restaurant_name` and a `cuisine_type`.
+Make a method called `describe_restaurant()` that prints these two pieces of information, and a method called `open_restaurant()` that prints a message indicating that the restaurant is open.

+Make two instances of the restaurant using your class.
+One with a restaurant called 'Good Eats', and the other with a restaurant called 'Family Diner'.

+Implement an automated test that checks that `open_resturant()` works correctly.